reactjs/react.dev/content/docs/context.md

 Accepts a `value` prop to be passed to consuming components that are descendants of this Provider.
 One Provider can be connected to many consumers.
 Providers can be nested to override values deeper within the tree.

 All consumers that are descendants of a Provider will re-render whenever the Provider's `value` prop changes.
-The propagation from Provider to its descendant consumers is not subject to the `shouldComponentUpdate` method, so the consumer is updated even when an ancestor component bails out of the update.

 Changes are determined by comparing the new and old values using the same algorithm as [`Object.is`](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).